glennsantos/senior-developer-roadmap/leadership/leadership-qualities.md

 ----

-### Ownership
+### 💼 Ownership

 Ownership means taking responsibility for outcomes and being empowered to make the decisions that will lead to those outcomes.

 #### Benefits

-* Increase self-esteem and confidence in abilities
+* Increases self-esteem and confidence in abilities
-* Build better relationships with team
+* Builds better relationships with team
 * Speeds up execution on corrective actions
-* Foster learning for both you and others in the team
+* Fosters learning for both you and others in the team
 * Instills a growth mindset

 #### Recommended Activities